The main area at Sandibe Safari Lodge is built two-storeys high, and very stylishly done.

 Drinks included: Bottled water, soft drinks, local beers and spirits and a limited selection of (usually) South African red and white wines are included.
 Champagne and imported 'premium' wines and spirits cost extra and may need to be requested in advance.

 Solo Travel: Sandibe Safari Lodge is unusual amongst Okavango safari camps in that it does not usually charge a single supplement to solo travellers.
-Its atmosphere is friendly and relaxed, and activities (game drives and bush walks) provide great opportunities for sharing stunning wildlife experiences with like-minded visitors.See more ideas for Solo Travel in Botswana
+Holidays here are friendly and relaxed, and activities (game drives and bush walks) provide great opportunities for stunning wildlife.See more ideas for Solo Travel in Botswana

 Birdwatching: Sandibe's birding is varied.
 Numerous waterbirds, including ducks, geese and teals, are very common, whilst more unusual specialities include long-winged falcons, slaty egrets, black coucals, black egrets and brown firefinches.
 Guests are provided with a birdlist for their own use on arrival.See more ideas for Birdwatching in Botswana